Definition and Background of Gastrointestinal Bleeding

 Diagnosis of Gastrointestinal Bleeding

-It is important to assess the level of blood loss in patients with gastrointestinal bleeding through complete blood count with platelet count and differential.
-Patients should be assessed for a hemorrhagic shock as it has a high mortality risk up to 30 %.
+It is important to assess the level of blood loss in patients with gastrointestinal bleeding through a complete blood count with platelet count and differential.
+Patients should be assessed for a hemorrhagic shock as it has a high mortality risk up to 30%.
 Hemorrhagic shock can be classified into four classes based on the detected signs:

 |Class 1||Class 2||Class 3||Class 4|